ellie-k-nam/lucy_editor/README.md

 ### Code Folding and Unfolding Detection

-By default, `Re-Editor` will automatically detect the folding areas of `{}` and `[]`.
+By default, `Lucy_Editor` will automatically detect the folding areas of `{}` and `[]`.
 Developers can control whether to detect or write their own detection rules. `DefaultCodeChunkAnalyzer` is the default detector.
 If you wish to disable detection, you can use `NonCodeChunkAnalyzer`.

 ```dart
 CodeEditor(